geany/geany-plugins/geanypy/doc/source/document.rst

 .. function:: open_files(filenames, read_only=False, filetype="", forced_enc="")

     Open multiple files.
-This actually calls :func:`open` once for each filename in `filenames`.
+This actually calls :func:`open_file` once for each filename in `filenames`.

     :param filenames: List of filenames to open.
     :param read_only: Whether to open the document in read-only mode.